tarantool/ansible-cartridge/examples/getting-started-app/README.md

 Now we will gradually upgrade our `hosts.yml` file to deploy and configure our application step-by-step.

-The final version of `hosts.yml` is here [TODO].
+The final version of `hosts.yml` is [here](#full-inventory).
-In next steps only new sections of inventory are showed, but you can always look at the full inventory.
+In next steps only new sections of inventory are showed, but you always can look at the full inventory.

 ### Deploy package